 All instances of encoding of the S-57 Feature object RESARE and its binding attributes will be converted automatically to an instance of one of the S-101 features Restricted Area Navigational or Restricted Area Regulatory during the automated conversion process.
 The following requirements for S-57 encoding must be noted:

-The determination as to which of the features Restricted Area Navigational or Restricted Area Regulatory is created is dependent on the value of the attribute RESTRN on the S-57 RESARE object.
-Where RESTRN is not present or is populated with an empty (null) value, the RESARE will be converted to a Restricted Area Regulatory feature.
+The determination as to which of the features Restricted Area Navigational or Restricted Area Regulatory is created (or possibly both where multiple values are populated) is dependent on the value of the attribute RESTRN on the S-57 RESARE object.
+Where RESTRN is not present or is populated with an empty (null) value, the RESARE will be converted to a Restricted Area Navigational feature.
 Data Producers are advised to check encoded instances of RESARE in their ENC portfolio and ensure that RESTRN is populated as required.

 Maritime jurisdiction areas